quizzmeup/quizzmeup_frontend/README.md

-### This app is currently deployed at thi url : https://quiz-me-up.netlify.app/
+### This app is currently deployed at this url : https://quiz-me-up.netlify.app/

 # .env file content
 ```env